Shilldon/SENSite/README - Testing.md

 Various real and fake postcodes were entered to ensure error modal responded correctly Chart results comapared against database entries to ensure correct reporting of data.
 On introduction of main csv further testing was undertaken against random fake and real postcodes.
+Test functions were implemented to print out to console JSON objects for crossfilter and dimension data to ensure correct data passed from csv to chart rendering.

 #### Test results
 Due to randomising test questions for all literacy, numeracy and memory tests automated testing was not possible accurately.